-If you are a qualified teacher returning to teaching in NSW public schools after an absence of five years or more, or wanting to upgrade your approval from limited approval (casual approval) to full approval (permanent employment), you will need to re-apply for approval to teach.
+If you are a qualified teacher returning to teaching in NSW public schools after an absence of five years or more, or wanting to upgrade your approval from limited (casual) approval to full approval, you will need to re-apply for approval to teach.

-Once you have been accredited to teach by the NSW Education Standards Authority (NESA) and approved to teach by the department, you will be able to work as a teacher and apply for advertised temporary and permanent teaching positions.
+Once you have been accredited to teach by the NSW Education Standards Authority (NESA) and approved to teach by the NSW Department of Education, you will be able to work as a teacher and apply for advertised temporary and permanent teaching positions in NSW public schools.

-You can apply for approval to teach via our online application system.
+You can apply for approval to teach via the online application system.
 Approval to teach involves a number of important steps outlined below.

-If you have separated from the department within the last 12 months, there is now a fast and easy way to gain casual approval without needing to complete the re-application process.
-Complete the casual approval after separation request form.
-Please note that you will require the endorsement of your most recent principal in order to obtain approval.
+Former NSW Department of Education teachers that have separated within the last 12 months, can gain casual approval without needing to complete the re-application process by submitting a casual approval after separation request form.
+Applicants will require the endorsement of their most recent principal in order to obtain approval.

-These new requirements include the need for qualified teachers seeking approval to teach to:
+Qualified teachers seeking approval to teach are required to:

 - provide evidence of successful teaching experience

-- complete a teacher suitability assessment, measuring cognitive and emotional intelligence*
+- complete online teacher suitability assessments, measuring cognitive and emotional intelligence*